 Are Markets Caving In?

-Research Posts Morning Express
+Morning Express Research Posts

 E-mini S&P and E-mini NQ futures failed at overhead supply again.
 The line in the sand for Crude Oil.
 Can previous metals Gold and Silver) rebound?